 And definitely, it’s not about letting your subscribers know when you have a promotion.

-Sending emails is more of a mastery in itself.
-You achieve mastery when you understand the types of emails you’ll use, when to send them, as well as the different levels of email campaigns you’ll use to connect with your subscribers.
+Sending emails is more of mastery in itself.
+You achieve mastery when you understand the types of emails you’ll use when to send them, as well as the different levels of email campaigns you’ll use to connect with your subscribers.